OpenLocalizationTestOrg/AX-Docs-Sandbox.zh-cn/financials/accounts-receivable/sepa-direct-debit-overview.md

 ---
-title: SEPA direct debit overview | Microsoft Docs
+title: SEPA direct debit overview
 description: The Single Euro Payments Area (SEPA) is set up by the European Commission, and dictates that all electronic payments are considered domestic, regardless of the country/region where the individual, business, or organization, and the bank are located.
 There is no difference between national and cross-border payments.
 The SEPA includes the 28 European Union (EU) member states, as well as Iceland, Liechtenstein, Norway, Switzerland, Monaco and San Marino.
 The SEPA helps form a single market for payment transactions within the European Economic Area (EEA).
 Ultimately, the SEPA is expected to reduce the number of payment formats that banks, businesses, and individuals must work with.
 author: twheeloc
 manager: AnnBe
-ms.date: 2015-10-28 22:23:07
+ms.date: 2015-10-28 22 - 23 - 07
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations
 ms.technology:
-keywords: BankAccountTable, CustBankAccounts, CustParameters, CustTable
+ms.search.form: BankAccountTable, CustBankAccounts, CustParameters, CustTable
 audience: Application User
 ms.reviewer: twheeloc
-ms.suite: Released- Dynamics AX 7.0.0
+ms.search.scope: AX 7.0.0, Operations
 ms.custom: 11144
-ms.assetid: 023c54a9-9ab8-4eb9-a5d7-1c5a6c147cf8
+ms.assetid: 3277c9b6-e46e-40c9-aa76-9b0449467842
-ms.region: Global
+ms.search.region: Global
 ms.author: mfalkner
+ms.dyn365.ops.intro: 01-02-2016
+ms.dyn365.ops.version: AX 7.0.0
 translationtype: Human Translation
-ms.sourcegitcommit: 744ac447b01dee241043ba27e3b1ffdcb0022a1b
+ms.sourcegitcommit: b97d17ceabfd25c52c5f0c1e96a123bae6941c5a
-ms.openlocfilehash: cc6f8fee36ab0611fb48b367d5ab685c2f11650e
+ms.openlocfilehash: a14e8b9ca930fe084a9b9e95fcb63f19fc9bdcbc
+ms.lasthandoff: 02/22/2017

 ---

 # <a name="sepa-direct-debit-overview"></a>SEPA direct debit overview

 The Single Euro Payments Area (SEPA) is set up by the European Commission, and dictates that all electronic payments are considered domestic, regardless of the country/region where the individual, business, or organization, and the bank are located.
 There is no difference between national and cross-border payments.
 The SEPA includes the 28 European Union (EU) member states, as well as Iceland, Liechtenstein, Norway, Switzerland, Monaco and San Marino.
 The SEPA helps form a single market for payment transactions within the European Economic Area (EEA).
 Ultimately, the SEPA is expected to reduce the number of payment formats that banks, businesses, and individuals must work with.

 <a name="what-is-the-goal-of-sepa-direct-debits"></a>What is the goal of SEPA Direct Debits?
 ---------------------------------------